aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   * All other final consonants (including the empty case) have no effect.
 * ㅂ is the push instruction.
 The cursor pushes a value to the current storage.
 The value to push is specified by the final consonant:
   * If the final consonant is ㅇ, an integer is received from standard input and pushed to the current storage.
-  * If the final consonant is ㅎ, a UTF-8 character is received from standard input and it's corresponding integer value is pushed to the current storage.
+  * If the final consonant is ㅎ, a UTF-8 character is received from standard input and its corresponding integer value is pushed to the current storage.
   * For all other final consonants, the integer value corresponding to the number of strokes required to draw the consonant is pushed to the current storage.
 A table of these values for each consonant is provided below.
 The empty final consonant has value 0.
 * ㅃ is the duplicate instruction.
   * If the current storage is a stack or a queue, the value returned by the peek is pushed to the storage.